vrou/credential-theft-lab/docs/credentialphishing.md

 Change the recipient to be your test email account.

 ![Phishing Campaign 3](img/phishing_campaign_3.png)

+In the **Sending Profiles** tab, edit the existing profile.
+Change the 3 fields highlighted below to your Gmail account information.  *Note: you need to send the email from your Gmail account in order for the outbound email to work.*

+**screenshot**

+At the bottom of that screen, click **Save Profile**.

+Edit the sending profile again.
+At the bottom, click **Send Test Email**.

+**screenshot**

+Enter your email address and click send.
+This will generate an email from Google to your Gmail account.
+In GoPhish, you will get this error:

+**screenshot**

+To fix this, log in to your Gmail account and follow the instructions to "allow access to less secure apps":

+**screenshot**

+Once you enable access to less secure apps, back in GoPhish, try to send another test email.
+It should succeed this time.  **Do not proceed until you are able to successfully send a test email.**

 Now, in the **Campaigns** tab, click the **New Campaign** button.